 Dress in layers and wear your heaviest shoes

 Layers are essential on a plane not only for you, but for your child as well.
 It may sound weird to wear your heaviest shoes, but think about it.
 If you are wearing them, your luggage is lighter.
 I don’t know, but it always seems to work for us.
+Here are some other ideas for staying comfortable on a plane.

 Bring essential medications